Special Considerations for UURAF and Mid-SURE Abstracts

 There are a few things you’ll definitely want to avoid when writing an abstract:

-- A first pitfall is when an abstract writer doesn’t consider his or her audience.
+- Abstract Writer Doesn’t Consider Their Audience.
 If you’re presenting at a general meeting or conference, a pitfall would be to load your abstract or your presentation with specific abbreviations or heavy jargon.
 On the other hand, a different sort of pitfall is being too casual or conversational; an abstract is a formal piece of academic and professional writing.

-- Another pitfall in abstract writing is when the author doesn’t provide a sense of the presentation itself.
+- Author Doesn’t Provide a Sense of the Presentation Itself.
 Your abstract has to include a sense of what your presentation will include, address, or cover.

-- A third pitfall is an abstract that doesn’t address the relevance of the research.
+- Abstract Doesn’t Address the Relevance of the Research.
 A good abstract answers the “so what?” question.
-A good abstracts informs readers as to why the research is compelling, interesting, and important.
+A good abstract informs readers as to why the research is compelling, interesting, and important.

-- A fourth pitfall is typos or misspellings.
+- Typos or Misspellings.
 It’s important that you use the tools available to you as you prepare your abstract.
-Start with the spell-check and grammar-check features in your word-processing software, but because that software won’t catch everything, ask your research mentor or a graduate student to read your abstract carefully.
-You might also consider having a friend or colleague read over your abstract—not only for pesky spelling issues, but also so that you can have another set of eyes on your abstract.
-It always helps to have another reader (or two or three) look at your abstract before you submit it to the meeting or conference, and before it’s considered for acceptance and for publication in the meeting or conference booklet.
+Start with spell-check and grammar-check features, but because word processing software won’t catch everything, ask your research mentor or a graduate student to read your abstract carefully.
+You might also consider having a friend or colleague read over your abstract.